 NoodleTools is free for 30 days, and then it's $15 for an individual account -- which lacks the classroom and collaboration features that kinda make this a special tool.
 School and district pricing is available for the full-featured version, but you have to contact the developer for pricing.
 There are some free options available, however.
 NoodleTools Express and NoodleTools MLA Lite are ad-free options for basic citation, and the Show Me models teach information literacy skills through a series of annotated slideshows.
 NoodleTools also offers companion apps for iOS and Android.

-NoodleTools' thorough approach to the research process helps confirm its potential for learning.
-Both teachers' and students' needs have been deftly anticipated and attended to.
-In addition, there's a fantastic, built-in way of prompting students to consider the value of the source they've selected.
-But what distinguishes NoodleTools the most is its focus on the why of research, valuing the process over just the results.
+NoodleTools' all-in-one, scaffolded, feedback-rich approach to the research process has obvious potential for learning.
+Both teachers' and students' needs have been deftly anticipated and met.
+There are fantastic, built-in ways of prompting students to consider the value of the source they've selected as well as questions to guide learners toward sound analysis and clarity of thought.
+But what distinguishes NoodleTools the most is its focus on the "why" of research, valuing the process over just the results.

 Key Standards Supported

 Evaluate the advantages and disadvantages of using different mediums (e.g., print or digital text, video, multimedia) to present a particular topic or idea.

 Cite the textual evidence that most strongly supports an analysis of what the text says explicitly as well as inferences drawn from the text.

 Analyze various accounts of a subject told in different mediums (e.g., a person’s life story in both print and multimedia), determining which details are emphasized in each account.

 Cite strong and thorough textual evidence to support analysis of what the text says explicitly as well as inferences drawn from the text.